kele8864879/ENEL487_Zhelin_Wang/LAB/Project/README.txt

 the atm value.
 However, enter FSM or SCM after enter ATM X, the system will work on X times of regular speed, so the ATM function is accompleshed.

-2. one blue led flashing has little bug, it is not changed with atm value, but other led all work perfect.
+2. one blue led flashing has little bug, it is not changed with atm value, but other leds all work perfect.

 operation guide: I used USART2 to do the project and bitrate is 115200, please use correct putty setting. enter help can get the recommanded command that you can enter.